ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 **Other**

-Given I was in-charge of the players' movement/physics, I wanted to make sure that the game logic and animation roles had the proper tools to implement their parts, so I added a bunch of conditional variables that are updated based on player state.
-These conditional variables play an essential role in updating the player's animation state tree.
+Given I was in-charge of the players' movement/physics, I wanted to make sure that everyone had the proper tools to implement their parts, so I added a bunch of conditional variables that are updated based on player state.
+For example, these conditional variables played an essential role in updating the player's animation state tree.

 ![image](https://github.com/user-attachments/assets/fe61feff-3457-485d-8b24-0e029c6f19b9)